• Home

 4. Pair new fruits and veggies with not-so-favorite foods.

-An interesting new study found that when fruits and vegetables where paired with kids’ favorite foods (think chicken nuggets, pizza), kids didn’t eat as much of the healthy stuff.
+An interesting study found that when fruits and vegetables where paired with kids’ favorite foods (think chicken nuggets, pizza), kids didn’t eat as much of the healthy stuff.
 But when the main entrée was less than ideal, kids ate more fruits and veggies.
 Next time you want your family to try a new veggie or healthy side with dinner, try pairing it with something they like, but don’t love.

 Children's Health Care